czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

     - Loss: first packet drops and second arrives
       - Must retransmit
-    - Duplication: packet is received, but sender resends before `ack` arrives
+    - Duplication: packet is received, but sender resends before ACK arrives
       - Must defend against early retransmits
     - Livelock: cannot throw away duplicates, as the data might have duplicates
       - Need sequence numbers
-      - If the `ack` fails, then the receiver is expecting the next sequence number, but the sender is stuck resending the first packet
+      - If the ACK fails, then the receiver is expecting the next sequence number, but the sender is stuck resending the first packet
-        - Must `ack` even duplicates
+        - Must ACK even duplicates
-    - Loss: receiver sent an `ack` for a a previous packet but was interpreted by a sender as an `ack` for a later packet
+    - Loss: receiver sent an ACK for a previous packet but was interpreted by a sender as an ACK for a later packet
-      - Must number `ack`s
+      - Must number ACKs

   - Going Deeper